Tanama Tales

 Activities such as movie nights under the stars, tye-dye shirt painting, rock painting, and glitter tattoos are available.

-You can plan to visit Los Angeles’ famous attraction or stay in the area.
+You can plan to visit Los Angeles’ famous attractions or stay in the area.
 In the vicinity, you can visit the Shambala Preserve (to see big cats like tigers and lions), Vasquez Rocks, and the wineries of Agua Dulce.

 Distance from Los Angeles: 45 Miles